 - Flying Car: Flying cars are essential to the world, since they have been developed far enough to circle the globe in mere hours, allowing people to live in Europe, work on another continent and return home in time for dinner.
 A large portion of the plot is centered around the bash' house that runs the flying-car system for almost the entire world, something they have been doing for generations.
 It all can only function because set-sets, human computers specialized to an extreme for the calculation of millions of flight routes at once, have been developed.

-- Foreshadowing: When Mycroft gives out names based on characters from the Trojan War to his fellow Servicers in order to preserve their anonymity, he names one of them Outis, which is not part of the mythos and is later revealed to mean "no one" in his native Greek.
+- Foreshadowing: When Mycroft gives out names based on characters from the Trojan War to his fellow Servicers in order to preserve their anonymity, he names one of them Outis, which is later revealed to mean "no one" in his native Greek note .
 "No one" as in "anonymous".
 Since Mycroft never planned to stay the Anonymous for long, he already had a canditate to succeed him ready, which "Outis" does at the end of The Will to Battle.

 - Frame-Up: The story is kicked off when someone frames the Saneer-Weeksbooth bash' for stealing the Seven-Ten list from the Black Sakura newspaper by smuggling the list into their house.
 Interestingly, the investigators realize very quickly that it's a frame-job, and immediately start asking why anyone would bother to frame the bash'.
 It turns out to be part of a gambit to get another Seven-Ten list into the public eye, since it wasn't going to be published due to a poorly timed retirement.